uberfig/ivytime.gay/content/posts/metametameta.md

 ## (3) Facebook's platform is a centralized social media platform

-yes, it will apparently support Activitypub, but I don't think that matters.
+yes, Facebook's platform will apparently support Activitypub, but I don't think that matters.

 People who make accounts on and use Facebook's platform made accounts for that platform.
 These accounts will be on the Fedi as long as Facebook decides to be open to federation.
 These accounts will all live inside one giant city and Facebook could close the gates at any time, and chances are, most of the people there wouldn't notice.
 Federation is just a feature of this new platform, it not the core feature like it is on Fediverse software such as mastodon.

+Federation feels like an afterthought of this platform and we have seen nothing in regards to this platform being open source or self hostable

 (4)